Rhythms Dementia Services

 - Dementia is more than memory loss.
 We understand that because the brain controls the entire body, there are significant changes that occur with the way the body and brain function and the way in which the brain takes in information.

 - The majority of distress that is experienced by people living with dementia is not due to the physical disease but due to the environment and how people interact with them.

-- We use a variety of tools and techniques (validation, music, arts, etc.) to meet each person’s individual needs.
-We individually adapt our approach as needed.
+- We use a variety of tools and techniques (validation, music, arts and more) to meet each person’s individual needs.
+We adapt our approach as needed.

 - Family and friends are an integral part of the care partner team.